 Section 8.
 Required Notification to the Gaming Commission

 8-1.
-The Gaming Commission’s Surveillance Department shall be immediately notified of the occurrence of the following events by a representative of the gaming enterprise.
-For purposes of this section, the term “immediately notified” means verbal notification (via radio or telephone) as soon as practical after a representative of the gaming enterprise becomes aware of the occurrence of the event.
+The Gaming Commission’s Surveillance Department shall be immediately notified by a representative of the gaming enterprise of any of the following events.
+For purposes of this section, the term “immediately notified” means verbal notification (via radio or telephone) as soon as practical.
+Failure to comply with any required reporting requirements set forth in this Section may result in a $1,000 fine.

 a.
-A jackpot of $1,200.00 or greater from any slot machine;
+A payout and/or jackpot of $1,200.00 or greater from any slot machine;

 b.
 A payout and/or jackpot of $10,000.00 or greater from any table game;

 c.
+All jackpots of $35,000.00 or greater from any a slot machine or table game.
+The Gaming Commission Compliance Department must verify the jackpot before a gaming enterprise can pay out any such jackpot.

+d.
 Accident or other incident resulting in damage to gaming equipment or electronic data processing (EDP) equipment used in connection with gaming operations;

-dA felonious act that was committed on the property of the gaming enterprise;

-ee.
+e.
 The arrest of any person at the gaming enterprise;

-ff.
-If an outside law enforcement agency contacts representatives of the gaming enterprise as part of their official duties.
+f.
+If an outside law enforcement agency is on property.

-g

 g.
-All jackpots of $35,000.00 or greater from either a slot machine or table game.
-The Gaming Commission Compliance Department must verify the jackpot before a gaming enterprise can pay out any such jackpot.
+Failure of the slot accounting system, progressive system, or power failure.

-hh.
-Action to restrict a prior employee from the gaming enterprise property.
+h.
+Restriction of a former or current employee of the gaming enterprise.

-i
+i.
+Any suspicious or suspected criminal activity.

 8-2.
-Adoption, Amendment, Repeal of Internal Controls; Processes
+Adoption, Amendment, Repeal of System of Internal Controls; Processes

 a.
-Approval of any changes or deletions to any system of internal control standards, procedures or documents must be requested from the Gaming Commission in writing 20 calendar days from the proposed start date.
+Approval of any revisions to System of Internal Control Standards, procedures must be requested from the Gaming Commission in writing twenty (20) calendar days from the proposed start date.

 b.
-The Gaming Commission may provide, by resolution or order, exception to the approval processes.
+The Gaming Commission may provide, by resolution or order, exceptions to the approval processes.

 Section 9.
 Job Descriptions

 9-1.
-The Human Resources Department must forward to the Gaming Commission a copy of all job descriptions that are posted, for where an individual is employed under the job descriptions, and all job descriptions which are modified or discontinued.
+The Human Resources Department must forward to the Gaming Commission a copy of all job descriptions and Organizational Charts (including when modified or discontinued).

 Section 10.
 Failure to Comply

 10-1.
-Failure to comply with any required reporting requirements set forth in this chapter may result in the following fines, unless defined otherwise by Gaming Commission Order.
+Failure to comply with any required reporting requirements set forth in this Chapter may result in the following fines, unless defined otherwise by Gaming Commission Order.
+Or as otherwise stated in Section 6 and Section 8.

 a.
 Warning – first offense